 Owning the change

-CX and the role of the customer experience should be driven by the CMO.
-We must engage at every point.
-We must curate content which is effectively measured across voice, topic and channel.
-We need to create compelling stories and recognise that customers lead the way.
-And we need to get all this onto the balance sheet for the C-suite.
+In conclusion, CX and the role of the customer experience should be driven by the CMO.
+We must engage at every point; curate content which is effectively measured across voice, topic and channel; create compelling stories that recognise customers are leading the way; and we need to get all this onto the balance sheet for the C-suite.

 Leeya Hendricks (@LeeyaHendricks) is a chartered marketer, global marketing strategist, a digital driver and a Women in Tech leader.
 She joined Oracle South Africa in 2016 as marketing director SADC, responsible for leading integrated modern marketing strategies for the business across the Southern African region, and is currently marketing director for the ECEMEA region, based at Oracle UK, responsible for driving digital strategy, demand generation and transforms portfolios to develop sustainable revenue growth.